Kotlin/KEEP/proposals/stdlib/group-and-fold.md

 ## Reference implementation

-See reference implementation in the repository [kotlinx.collections.experimental](https://github.com/ilya-g/kotlinx.collections.experimental/tree/master/kotlinx-collections-experimental/src/main/kotlin/kotlinx.collections.experimental/grouping)
+See the reference implementation in the repository [kotlinx.collections.experimental](https://github.com/ilya-g/kotlinx.collections.experimental/tree/master/kotlinx-collections-experimental/src/main/kotlin/kotlinx.collections.experimental/grouping)

 ### Receivers

-It is possible to provide the operation for each collection-like receiver.
+It is possible to provide `groupingBy` operation for each collection-like receiver, such as `Iterable`, `Sequence`, `Array`, `CharSequence`, `(Primitive)Array`, however for primitive arrays this operation does not make much sense.

 ### Return type